 With that in mind, is there something else out there on the cannabis cultivation horizon, beyond the mass production of a single cannabinoid, that can have a lasting and sustainable effect on this burgeoning industry?
 The answer may come from a humble origin.

 Cannabis ruderalis genetics originated from Asia and Europe, where they adapted to extreme environments and relatively short growing seasons.
-Ruderalis plants are generally short and stocky compared to their indica and sativa counterparts, but are most famously known for producing flower material that is grown independent of photoperiod.
-As a result of this characteristic, ruderalis-based varietals are often referred to as “autoflowers,” as they uniquely flower in conjunction with producing vegetative mass.
+Ruderalis plants are generally short and stocky compared to their indica and sativa counterparts, but they are most famous for producing flower material that is grown independently of photoperiod.
+As a result of this characteristic, ruderalis-based varietals are often referred to as “auto flowers,” as they uniquely flower in conjunction with producing vegetative mass, appealing to those interested in growing cannabis and exploring different cannabis strains.

-Nonetheless, the latest commercially available autoflowering genetics have come a long way in recent years, both in phytochemical production and in the ease of use.
+Nonetheless, the latest commercially available auto-flowering genetics have made great strides in recent years, both in phytochemical production and in ease of use.

 Opportunities with autoflowers

-One of the most compelling attributes of autoflowering varietals is how easy they are to grow.
-Because of their independence from the traditional photoperiod, autoflowers, or “autos,” can be grown by anyone from a renowned Master Grower to a keen newbie with little to no experience.
+One of the most compelling attributes of auto-flowering varieties is how easy they are to grow.
+Because of their independence from the traditional photoperiod, auto flowers, or “autos,” can be grown by anyone, from a renowned Master Grower to a keen newbie with little to no experience growing cannabis.

-Imagine going into your local grow store and buying an auto seedling in a five-gallon pot of premium soil that you can then put on your porch or in a window to enjoy cannabis cultivation on the easiest level.
-It’s akin to the”‘set it and forget it” style of making a delicious pot roast (pun intended!) in your Instant Pot while spending your time away from the kitchen.
+Imagine going into your local grow store and buying auto flower seeds or an auto seedling in a five-gallon pot of premium soil that you can then put on your porch or in a window to enjoy cannabis cultivation on the most accessible level.
+It’s akin to the “set it and forget it” style of making a delicious pot roast (pun intended!) in your Instant Pot while spending time away from the kitchen.

-As the perception of cannabis as a viable medicine is continuing to expand well beyond the initial subculture, autoflowering varietals could be the gateway for any untrained yet interested party to dabble in personalized cultivation, thus making cannabis more approachable for the masses.
+As the perception of cannabis as a viable medicine is continuing to expand well beyond the initial subculture, auto-flowering varieties could be the gateway for any untrained yet interested party to dabble in personalized cultivation, thus making cannabis strains more approachable for the masses.

-Even enthusiasts with a small backyard greenhouse or a single 4-by-4 grow tent can produce dispensary-quality medicine with the correct autoflowering genetics (Figure 1) because most elite-level autoflowering varietals express all of the same medicinal benefits and phytochemicals (cannabinoids, terpenes, and flavonoids) as their photoperiod counterparts, with the additional ability to grow and flower pretty much anywhere in the world.
+Even enthusiasts with a small backyard greenhouse or a single 4-by-4 grow tent can produce dispensary-quality medicine with the correct auto-flowering genetics (Figure 1) because most elite-level auto-flowering varieties express all of the same medicinal benefits and phytochemicals (cannabinoids, terpenes, and flavonoids) as their photoperiod counterparts, with the additional ability to grow and flower pretty much anywhere in the world.

 Furthermore, using regular, non-feminized auto seed for food and textile crops is a reproducible process that could create unique economic opportunities for developing nations with very little capital investment or infrastructure required.

-Additionally, autoflowering analogs of specific photoperiod strains can be produced through selective breeding cycles, just like any other genetic.
-The ability to breed autoflowering characteristics into different cannabinoid types and strains of cannabis has allowed the industry to enjoy a much more robust repertoire of options compared to the undesirable ruderalis genetics that occupied grow rooms as little as five years ago.
+Additionally, like any other gene, auto-flowering analogs of specific photoperiod strains can be produced through selective breeding cycles.
+The ability to breed auto-flowering characteristics into different cannabinoid types and strains of cannabis has allowed the industry to enjoy a much more robust repertoire of options compared to the undesirable ruderalis genetics that occupied grow rooms as little as five years ago.

-Another positive characteristic of autoflowering varietals is the relative speed of their growth cycles.
-Autoflowers quickly outpace their photo-dependent counterparts after germination, reaching their adulthood after around two to three weeks versus four to six.
-From there, autos immediately begin their reproductive stage, producing the first pistils that will multiply into buds.
+Another positive characteristic of auto-flowering varieties is the relative speed of their growth cycles.
+Autoflowers quickly outpace their photo-dependent counterparts after germination, reaching adulthood after around two to three weeks versus four to six.
+From there, autos begin their reproductive stage immediately, producing the first pistils that multiply into buds.

 But the vegetative growth doesn’t stop at this point.
-Autoflowers continue to show how specialized they are in producing plant material quickly, as they grow in stature rapidly through the first month or more of flowering (Figure 2).
-After that, outward growth comes to a halt, and the plant focuses on producing terpenes and cannabinoids.
-Usually, autoflower varieties take from 12 to 14 weeks from germination to reach their height of ripeness.
+Autoflowers continue to show how specialized they are in producing plant material quickly as they grow in stature rapidly through the first month or more of flowering (Figure 2).
+After that, outward growth stops, and the plant focuses on producing terpenes and cannabinoids.
+Usually, cauliflower varieties take 12 to 14 weeks from germination to reach their height of ripeness.

-Today’s skilled breeders have created genetics that produce better quality flowers in an amazing eight to 10 weeks from germination.
-In contrast, common, photo-dependent cultivars need an additional four to six weeks of long-day, vegetative growth before their eight to 10 weeks of flowering time to achieve the same production.
+Today’s skilled breeders have created genetics that produce better-quality flowers in an amazing eight to ten weeks from germination.
+In contrast, common, photo-dependent cultivars need an additional four to six weeks of long-day vegetative growth before their eight to ten weeks of flowering time to achieve the same production.

-Autoflowering genetics have been characterized as generally having poor taste and aroma profiles; in many cases, people say the plants have smell characteristics of fresh cut grass and hay.
+Autoflowering genetics have been characterized as generally having poor taste and aroma profiles; in many cases, people say the plants have smell characteristics of fresh-cut grass and hay.
 Historically speaking, the phytochemical profiles of many autos have been relatively devoid of terpenes and flavonoids.
-Breeders have been moving forward with these original ruderalis types and dramatically improving their flavor and aroma by mixing them with market-proven genetics and selecting for the auto flower traits.
+Breeders have been moving forward with these original ruderalis types, dramatically improving their flavor and aroma by mixing them with market-proven cannabis strains and selecting the auto flower traits.

-It is important for many to use feminized autoflowering genetics, as the males can and will drop flowers and pollen very quickly after germination.
+Many need to use feminized auto-flowering genetics, as the males can and will drop flowers and pollen very quickly after germination.
 One missed male will pollinate and seed your entire crop.
 Furthermore, to get an auto to reverse, you must start your chosen reversal method very quickly, leaving very little time to observe each plant’s genetic expression.

-It is imperative to start multiple plants for reversal so you can select your actual donor further into flower.
+To select your donor further into the flower, it is imperative to start multiple plants for a reversal.
 This takes time, daily observation, and a bit of luck.
-Ideally you will find a pair, one reversed and one female, that are nearly identical to each other from which to create your first filial generation.
-From there, you can further work that line using the aforementioned strategies until you reach uniformity.
+Ideally, you will find a pair, one male and one female, nearly identical to each other, from which to create your first filial generation.
+You can further work that line using the aforementioned strategies until you reach uniformity.

-Even with a years-long lockdown and a uniformity breeding regimen on these genetics, there is always a chance for a genetic mutation in a seed that can express in many ways.
+Even with a years-long lockdown and a uniform breeding regimen for these genetics, there is always a chance for a genetic mutation in a seed that can be expressed in many ways.
 It could be as benign as a differing terpene expression or as detrimental as a hermaphrodite that pollinates and dramatically drops the value of your crop.

 Key takeaways

-When done properly, one can create an autoflowering genetic that is uniform, consistent, and able to produce multiple crops per year in outdoor or greenhouse settings with very little additional work and no need for supplemental lighting.
-It is also amazing for locations on the globe with more or less than 12-out-of-12-hour lighting cycles during which typical plants flower before the vegetative cycle can complete, or during which there are highly variable lighting conditions.
+When done correctly, one can create an auto-flowering plant that is uniform, consistent, and able to produce multiple crops per year in outdoor or greenhouse settings with very little additional work and no need for supplemental lighting.
+It is also excellent for locations on the globe with more or less than 12 out-of-12-hour lighting cycles during which typical plants flower before the vegetative cycle can complete or during which there are highly variable lighting conditions.

 Top 10 Autoflowering Genetics